 8. Review, Improve and Repeat

 Patch management is all about integrating these steps in your organization in order to reduce potential vulnerabilities, eliminate downtime and reduce the likelihood of data loss or other damage due to viruses or hackers.
-It is always a good idea to continually review your process to look for loopholes, mistakes, or missed actions and correct them so that things run more smoothly the next time.
-Technology is advancing every day and your patch management process needs continual monitoring and improvement to keep up with changing technology.
+It is a good idea to continually review your process to look for loopholes, mistakes, or missed actions and correct them so that things run more smoothly the next time.
+Technology is advancing every day and your software manager will need to continually evaluate your patch management process to identify potential areas for improvement to keep up with changing technology.

 As patch management systems evolve, it is important to understand the importance of providing solutions that are efficient, smart, and easy to integrate.
 The process of patching may seem easy but it can fall behind quickly.
 Automating as much of the process as possible makes it more convenient and more effective in the long run.
 With the right patch management best practices and the right software like Track-It!, patch management can protect your systems, software, applications, and information, giving you the peace of mind that your network is always protected against hackers and viruses that are continually looking to compromise unpatched systems.